trisberg/spring-music-tp4k8s/accelerator-log.md

 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/templates/albums.html', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/java/com/example/music/web/ErrorController.java', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/css/multi-columns-row.css', will use the one appearing last
+┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path '.tanzu/config/spring-music-tp4k8s-binding.yml', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'tanzu.yml', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┗ Debug Multiple representations for path 'src/main/resources/application.yml', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┏ engine.transformations[1].validated.transformations[7].in.transformations[3] (Merge)